MananSoni42/lmdocs/README.md

 Map out the dependencies between the identified calls to create a dependency graph of the entire codebase

 **Step 3: Retrieve and Generate Documentation**
-For calls with no dependencies, retrieve existing documentation.
-For calls with dependencies, create a prompt that includes the original code and reference documentation for its dependencies, then send the prompt to the LLM server (local or OpenAI) to generate the documented code.
+For calls with no dependencies, retrieve existing documentation using their `__doc__` attribute
+For calls with dependents, prompt the LLM to generate documented code, providing the original code and reference documentation for its dependencies in the prompt

 **Step 4: Verify and Replace Code**
-Compare the Abstract Syntax Tree (AST) of the original and generated code.
-If they match, replace the original code with the documented code.
-If they don't match, retry the generation and verification process up to three times.
+Compare the Abstract Syntax Tree (AST) of the original and generated code
+If they match, replace the original code with the documented code
+If they don't match, retry the generation and verification process (up to three times)

 ### Additional options :gear:
 ```bash